Relaticle/flowforge/README.md

 php artisan flowforge:make-board TaskBoard --model=Task
 ```

 That's it!
-Add the page to your Filament panel and you have a working Kanban board.
+Add the generated page to your Filament panel and you have a working Kanban board.

 <details>
 <summary>📋 <strong>Show complete example</strong></summary>